C2FO/gofigure/README.md

 **NOTE** This is to used with [`NODE_ENV`](#environments).

 Since Etcd is a centralized configuration store, the concept of a node type needs to be introduced.
 By default `gofigure` will look for `NODE_TYPE` and, if it is set, then it will use it.
-To programmatically load just the production webapp properties set, the `environment` to production and `nodetype` to webapp.
+To programmatically load just the production webapp properties set, the `environment` to production and `nodeType` to webapp.

 ```javascript
 var gofigure = require("gofigure");